jlmitch5/jlmitch5.github.io/about.md

 permalink: /about/
 ---

-I am senior in Computer Science at NC State, graduating in December of 2014.
+I am a senior in Computer Science at NC State, graduating in December of 2014.
 This site collects some of the cool web things I have done in the past few years.

 In addition to the fun things I do on the internet, I also play guitar in two fun bands: [Less Western](http://lesswestern.bandcamp.com/) and [SMLH](http://smlh.bandcamp.com/).
 I also engineer recordings for [WKNC's very fun Lounge Series](https://www.youtube.com/channel/UCO38eRQjqOBURmdsUp4dFwg), and the ultra fun [Naked Naps](http://nakednaps.bandcamp.com/) one time.
 One day I will play my non-fun primitive guitar music for y'all and that will not be fun.